javl/speculative-communication/README.md

 6. Click OK to save the change and close the preferences window.
 7. In the menu click `tools` > `board` > `board manager` and search for `esp8266`.
 Press install.
 8. When Arduino is done installing the files you can select the right device to use: `tools` > `board` > `ESP8266` > `Lolin (Wemos) D1 R2 & mini`
 9. Make sure you also select the right port.
-If in doubt, just unplug the board, check the list of port options, then plug the board back in and note which new port appeared.
+When in doubt, just unplug the board, check the list of port options, then plug the board back in and note which new port appeared.

 ### Install the Arduino LoRaWAN library
 1. Find and install "MCCI LoRaWAN LMIC Library" from the library manager.